General Information About the Course#

 Lectures#

-On Long Day, a survey lecture will be conducted where important and central topics of the week’s program are outlined and put into perspective.
-During the Short Day lecture, there will be time to delve into several examples, special cases, alternative methods, etc., providing crucial input for the subsequent exercises that culminate in the Weekly Test.
-Be aware that what has been covered in the lectures does not define the course curriculum.
-During exams, questions may be asked to parts of the curriculum that may not necessarily have been covered in the lectures.
-By reading the LectureNotes and other materials, you will ensure that you are well-informed about all the important points in the material.
+On the Long Day, a survey lecture presents the key and central topics of the week’s program, putting it in perspective and showing examples.
+On the Short Day, there is more time to dive into examples, special cases, alternative methods, etc., providing important input for the exercise sessions, culminating in the Weekly Test.
+Note that what is covered in the lectures does not define the full curriculum of the course.
+Exam questions may include parts of the curriculum that were not explicitly discussed in the lectures.
+Use the textbook and other materials to ensure you are well-versed in all key points of the curriculum.

 Long Day#

-Long Day begins with a lecture followed by an exercise session.
-Note that your study area is available from 12:00 onwards.
-Information and activities for the day, including assignments, are provided in the week programs (see later).
-Utilize the self-study time from 12:30 to 13:00 to familiarize yourself with the agenda’s challenges so that you are prepared for the subsequent sessions with the teacher.
-During these sessions, you and your study group, guided by a team of teachers, will continue working on the material from the day’s lecture and exercises outlined in the week program.
-After the exercise session is concluded, you (and your group) have the hour from 16:00 to 17:00 to finalize the day’s work, such as solving any remaining agenda exercises or starting on homework assignments.
+The Long Day begins with a lecture, followed by an exercise session.
+Note that the study areas are available from 12:00.
+The weekly plan includes information and activities for the day, including assignments.
+Use the self-study time (12:30-13:00) to familiarize yourself with the day’s agenda so you are ready for the subsequent exercise session with the TAs.
+Here, you and your study group, under the assistance of a team of TAs, will work on the material from the day’s lecture and the exercises in the weekly plan.
+After the exercise session, you (and your study group) have the hour from 16:00-17:00 to complete the day’s work, e.g., solving any missing exercises or starting on homework.

 Short Day#

-Short Day begins with a lecture, followed by time for self-study and group work before the Weekly Test, where you are assessed on the fundamental skills in the week’s topics.
-There will be a few teaching assistants present in the study area who can provide both academic and technical assistance.
-For two weeks during the semester, the Short Day is organized around so-called Theme Exercises.
-These two weeks there will be no lecture, but instead you will be working on an exercise for the entire Short Day.
-You can find information on the semester overview page regarding when these Theme Exercises take place during the semester.
+The Short Day starts with a lecture, followed by time for self-study and an exercise session before the Weekly Test, where you are assessed on the fundamental skills of the week’s topics.
+A few TAs will be available to provide academic and technical support.
+In certain weeks during the semester, the Short Day will be organized around so-called Theme Exercises, which will replace the usual Short Day activities.
+See more below.

 Theme Exercises#

-A number of times during the semester, the usual lesson activities are replaced with Theme Exercises.
-The purpose of these Theme Exercises is to provide examples of how concepts and methods from Python programming can be applied in Mathematics 1b, as well as to relate the material to engineering applications.
-All four instructional hours on these Short Days take place in the study areas, and there is no lecture.
+A couple of times during the semester, the usual in-class activities on a Short Day are replaced by a Theme exercise.
+The purpose of such a Theme exercise is to provide examples of how concepts and methods from Python programming can be applied in Mathematics 1b and relate the material to engineering applications.
+All four hours on these Short Days take place in the study area, with no lecture and no Weekly Test.

 Weekly Test#

-In the weeks without a Theme Exercise, we conclude the Short Day with a test called the Weekly Test.
-This test can grant you a bonus point that will be carried over to the exam (see the exam rules on the website).
-The test in week 1 does not grant any points; it serves as a trial to ensure that everything is functioning as intended.
+In weeks without Theme exercises, the Short Day concludes with a test called the Weekly Test.
+This test can earn you bonus points that will be added to your exam result (see exam rules elsewhere on the website).

 We emphasize the following about the Weekly Test:

-It is an on-location test, meaning it must be completed in the usual study area.
+It is an on-location test, meaning it must be completed while you are physically present in the study area.

-The test must be solved without electronic aids but entered into the Möbius quiz program.
+The test is solved without electronic aids but must be entered into the Möbius quiz program.

-You should go into full-screen mode so that the test fills your entire screen.
+You must use full-screen mode so the test occupies your entire screen.

-Your teaching assistant will provide you with a code that activates the test.
+Your teaching assistant will provide you with a code to activate the test.

-You are allowed to discuss the tasks with your study group, but note: you have your own version of the test that you must solve and submit.
+You may discuss the test questions within your study group, but note: You have your own version of the test, which you must solve and submit individually.

-You can find the link to the Weekly Test on the course’s DTU Learn page: The Möbius link is in the top menu bar; choose the version that corresponds to your day of the week.
+You will find the Weekly Test link on the course’s Learn page: The link to Möbius is in the top menu.

 Homework Assignments#

-Note: On the last Long Day before the submission of a homework assignment set, the teachers will be available for hints from 15:30 to 16:00 to your specific questions that you prepare and bring.
+NB: On the final Long Day before a homework deadline, TAs will provide hints from 15:30-16:00 based on specific questions you bring.

-In the last 4 weeks of the course the great group project will take place.
-This project period will end with a project presentation and oral defence at the final Long Day.
-Here you will in groups work with a project topic that uses the mathematics that you have learned in the course on an engineering-relevant scenario.
+During the last four weeks of the course, the project period will take place.
+This concludes with a project exam day on the final Long Day - see more under exam rules.
+In groups, you will work on a project topic that applies the mathematics you have learned in the Mathematics 1 courses to an engineering problem.
+More information will be published a few weeks before the project period begins.

 Materials#